Online Learning FAQs

 - What if I forgot my password?

-- I logged in, but I can't enter my class because it says "unavailable" next to it.
+- I logged in, but I can't enter my class.
 What's up with that?

 - I added a class after the class officially started.
-When can I log into Blackboard?
+When can I log in?

 - What if I forget my W number and can't log in?